 About Phil Ayres

 Phil Ayres is the Director of Marketing for Travelocity.com in Dallas, TX.
-I have also run marketing for a start-up.
-I ran Affiliates & SEO at Hotels.com for 4 years and worked with a bunch of other online companies.
+Prior to Travelocity, I ran Affiliates & SEO at Hotels.com for 4 years and worked with a bunch of other online companies.

 Phil Ayres Instagram Feed

 - James Johnston (1759-1850)

 - How I Turned My Sprinkler System Into a “Smart Sprinkler System”

 - Magic Jack: Takes 15 minutes and may save you $300

 - John Donelson, my 7th Grand Uncle and Founder of Nashville

 - How I am Related to Patrick Henry (My 7th Great Uncle)